Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

   y_offset = c(0.1, 0.1, -0.1, -0.1, 0.1, -0.1)
 )

 # In this line of the code, the "offsets" data frame is merged with the "data_table" based on the common column "Variable".
-This operation effectively adds the "x_offset" and "y_offset" values to the "data_table."
+# This operation effectively adds the "x_offset" and "y_offset" values to the "data_table."

 data_table <- merge(data_table, offsets, by = "Variable")

 # In this block of code, operations are performed within the context of the "data_table" data frame.
 The "points" function adds data points to the scatter plot.
-The x and y coordinates are determined by "Coefficient * 100" and "Mean_Value," respectively.
-The color and shape of the points are set based on the "Variable" column, with red points used for "ward_type" and black points for other categories.
-The "text" function adds text labels to the data points with customized offsets.
+# The x and y coordinates are determined by "Coefficient * 100" and "Mean_Value" respectively.
+# The color and shape of the points are set based on the "Variable" column, with red points used for "ward_type" and black points for other categories.
+# The "text" function adds text labels to the data points with customized offsets.

 with(data_table, {
   points(Coefficient * 100, Mean_Value, col = ifelse(Variable == "ward_type", "red", "black"), pch = 21, bg = ifelse(Variable == "ward_type", "red", "black"))
   text(Coefficient * 100 + x_offset, Mean_Value + y_offset, labels = Variable)
 })

 # In this line of the code, horizontal and vertical dashed lines are added to the plot.
-The horizontal line is drawn at the level of "mean_mean_value" on the y-axis, representing the mean of the "Mean_Value" column.
-The line is colored red and has a dashed pattern specified by "lty = 2."
-The vertical line is drawn at a position calculated from "mean_coefficient" multiplied by 100 on the x-axis.
+# The horizontal line is drawn at the level of "mean_mean_value" on the y-axis representing the mean of the "Mean_Value" column.
+# The line is colored red and has a dashed pattern specified by "lty = 2".
+# The vertical line is drawn at a position calculated from "mean_coefficient" multiplied by 100 on the x-axis.
 This line is also coloured red and has a dashed pattern.

 abline(h = mean_mean_value, v = mean_coefficient * 100, col = "red", lty = 2)
 ```

 ![Patient and Satisfaction Performance Metrics](https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/assets/160820522/56a0f74c-81bd-4556-83d1-31cfcd02273b)

-Insights and Recommendations for Management Consideration
+### Insights and Recommendations for Management Consideration

 Based on the performance metrics chart created, it is recommended that the management focus on improving the “ward type”.
 This is because it has the lowest average performance rating and the highest negative impact on patient satisfaction.
 Improving the conditions or processes related to the ward type could potentially lead to increased patient satisfaction